Ranges and Dryers: Simplified Grounding Rules in NEC 2023

 - Remove the Old Cord: At the back of the dryer, remove the access panel and disconnect the old 3-wire cord from the terminal block.

 - Remove the Bonding Strap: This is the most crucial step.
 Locate the appliance bonding strap—a small metal strip or green wire connecting the center (neutral) terminal to the dryer’s metal frame.
-Remove and discard it.
+Remove and discard it when converting to a 4-wire connection.

 - Install the New 4-Wire Cord: Attach the new 4-wire cord.
 The two outer wires (black and red) go to the hot terminals, the center wire (white) goes to the neutral terminal, and the green wire (EGC) connects directly to the dryer’s frame grounding screw.